NeoNix-Lab/NeoQuantowerTools/src/NeoQuantowerToolkit/Examples/PiperDispatchExample/README_NeoQuantowerToolkitPipeDispatcher.md

 subscription.Dispose();
 ```

+---

+## 🔄 How It Works

+When the dispatcher is initialized:

+- It attempts to create a `PipeServer`, and if successful, it acts as the server.
+- Each client and server uses an instance of `AsyncTaskQueue` to manage task execution asynchronously and in priority order.
+- Messages are serialized, wrapped in `MessageEnvelope`, and routed to subscribers via the internal `DispatcherRegistry`.

+---

 ## 🔒 Thread Safety

-All core components are thread-safe via `ConcurrentDictionary`, `ImmutableHashSet`, and async-safe dispatching.
+All core components are thread-safe via `ConcurrentDictionary`, `ImmutableHashSet`, and async-safe dispatching via `AsyncTaskQueue`.

-## 🔄 Lifecycle

-- Automatically attempts to become a server if possible.
-- Falls back to a client role if the pipe name is already occupied.
-- Pipe name defaults to `NeoDispatcherPipe`.
+---

 ## 🧪 Recommended Tests